Think digital prints? Think fine art archival prints.

-Printmaking is among art's most agile mediums and in the digital age, this is truer than ever with artists fast forging computerised techniques.
+Printmaking is among art's most agile mediums and in the digital age, this is truer than ever with artists fast forging computerized techniques.
 To be clear however, digital printmaking is not your average ‘ctrl p’ print.
 Like all printmaking, fine art digital printing requires serious skill, creativity and far more than your HP office printer.

-Peter Bainbridge - 'Elizabeth'
+Peter Bainbridge, 'Elizabeth'

 While not all digital printing is an archival pigment print, typically these terms are interchangeable.
 To create an archival pigment print, an image or design is digitally rendered and then printed with an inkjet printer using archival pigment inks and archival quality paper.
-How the initial image is created however, differs; some artists scan or photograph their designs, while others create via their computer.
+How the initial image is created however, differs: some artists scan or photograph their designs, while others create via their computer.

 The digital printing process is nuanced.
 It requires archival grade materials and technology, as well as expert printers.
 It can be employed to create reproduction prints (where an existing image is expertly re-printed) or an original work of art.
 Perfecting the artist’s palette can be tricky, but the results are first-class.

 Check out these digital prints if you like: